wso2-attic/ballerina-integrator/README.md

 enabled=true
 ```

-NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations default values are load as the other configuration parameters of metrics and tracing.
+> **NOTE**: The above configuration is the minimum configuration needed to enable tracing and metrics.
+With these configurations, default values are loaded as the other configuration parameters of metrics and tracing.

 ### Tracing